Niloy Alamgir

-Niloy Alamgir is a celebrated Bangladeshi film actor and one of the country's most prominent and bankable actor, producer and model.
+Niloy Alamgir is a Bangladeshi film actor and one of the country's most prominent and bankable actor, producer and model.
 Through a career spanning over two decades, Alamgir has won several accolades and acted in over 700 dramas, ranging from romance to horror genres, though usually in action genres, thus proving himself one of the most popular Bangla drama actors since the 2010s.

 He is the champion in Fair & Lovely Super Hero Super Heroine contest in 2009 - organized by BFDC, Market Access Group & NTV.
 Alamgir initially established himself as a fashion model before making his film debut in the 2011 film Baily Road.